My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 A graphic t-shirt will work well under this jacket: stripes like here but it can be a more daring pattern, that of your favorite rock group, a vintage one with Mickey or Snoopy if you like!

-Jeans are my personal Renji .
-This is my type of cut.
-The sky blue matches the hair with the green of the jacket.
+The jeans are my personal Renji .
+They're my type of cut.
+The sky blue goes perfectly with the green of the jacket.

-Tennis shoes: we could have chosen white ones but the navy blue resonates with the sky blue of the jeans, so why deprive yourself of them?
+Tennis shoes: we could have chosen white ones but the navy blue resonates with the sky blue of the jeans, so why deprive ourselves?

 Eating an apple with a Basque knife is just for show.